iqabsent/cge-altitudezero/README.md

 # Code layout: #

 ## assets.h ##
+Holds enums for texture and sound assets
+Sets up and contains textures

 ## collision.h ##
+Does collision checks between two CollisionData items .. badly

 ## gameobj.h ##
 Happy with this.. or where this is going